-Books are ready to be checked out at any time during the library’s regular hours.
-Please come join us!
+Books are ready to be checked out during the normal business hour at the library

 The library is asking for your help.
 Please save your aluminum cans for the library and not the land fill.
 The Okeene Public Library is collecting cans and taking them to be recycled.
 There is a collection container on the southwest corner of the 4-way stop.
 Thank you for your continued support of the Okeene Public Library.